Pia Zimmermann

 Pia Zimmermann (born 17 September 1956) is a German politician.
-Born in Braunschweig, Lower Saxony, she represents The Left.
-Pia Zimmermann has served as a member of the Bundestag from the state of Lower Saxony from 2013 until 2021.
+Born in Braunschweig, Lower Saxony, she represents Die Linke (The Left).
+She was a member of the Bundestag from the state of Lower Saxony from 2013 until 2021.

 Life

-Zimmermann graduated from secondary school in 1972, followed by a commercial apprenticeship, which she completed in 1975.
+Zimmermann graduated from secondary school in 1972, followed by a commercial apprenticeship which she completed in 1975.
 After completing her apprenticeship, she passed her school-leaving examination on the second educational pathway and studied social services from 1980 to 1984.
-After her studies, she worked as a staff member in the disability aid until 1999.
-Afterwards she was job-seeking until 2005 and trained as a media designer.
-After completing this training, she worked in the constituency office of Dorothée Menzner, Member of the Bundestag.
-She became member of the Bundestag after the 2013 German federal election.
+After her studies, she worked as a staff member in disability aid until 1999.
+She was job-seeking until 2005 and trained as a media designer.
+After completing this training, she worked in the constituency office of Dorothée Menzner, a member of the Bundestag.
+She was selected to the Bundestag at the 2013 German federal election.
 She was a member of the Health Committee.